 Moderators are a user type that is only supported for Dozuki sites with an Answers page activated.
 Moderators also play a role in sites with Public Editing enabled (allowing any user to contribute to site content).

-Moderators hold the role of moderating questions, answers and comments on the Answers page, as well as approving or rejected suggested edits by the community of users contributing to the site, ensuring that unwanted content does not go live on the site without review and approval.
+Moderators hold the role of moderating questions, moderating answers and comments on the Answers page, and approving or rejecting suggested edits by the community of users contributing to the site.
+This ensures that unwanted content does not go live on the site without review and approval.

 You can also set a "Moderator & Author" as a user type, which allows all privileges of both Authors and Moderators.

 Site admins have access to everything on the site, including viewing and changing site billing information, maintaining site configuration settings, creating and assigning Approval Processes, and editing any user settings and profiles.

 For private sites (not open for public registration), users must be added by invitation by site administrators.